 - 'Pharmacy & Pharmacology' at King's is ranked 12th in the world (QS World University Subject Rankings).

 - Teaching is led by experienced clinical staff and academic experts and will combine university-based study days with work-based learning.

 - Course content and assessments will reflect up-to-date practices which will support service development in the workplace

 - Modules may be selected according to professional interests, service needs or for continuing professional development

 - KCL is part of King’s Heath Partners Academic Health Sciences Centre (AHSC), a pioneering collaboration between King's College London, and Guy's and St Thomas', King's College Hospital and South London and Maudsley NHS Foundation Trusts

 - Option to gain a Practice Certificate in Independent Prescribing, accredited by the GPhC, either alone or as part of the PG Dip or MSc

 - Pharmacists working in hospital, community or primary care pharmacy who already possess a relevant PG Dip may apply for the MSc year

-On completion of this programme pharmacists will be equipped to provide a range of new pharmacy services in the community, in line with the demands of the changing NHS.
+On completion of this programme pharmacists will be equipped to deliver pharmacy services in the community to a high standard, in line with the demands of the changing NHS.
 Students may also be able to move into the provision of pharmaceutical and prescribing advice in primary care.

-Practice Certificate in Independent Prescribing (accredited by the General Pharmaceutical Council) is an option in this programme
+Practice Certificate in Independent Prescribing (accredited by the GPhC) is an optional module